lyjia/lyjia.github.io/_posts/2019-02-21-stupid-ruby-tricks-missy-elliot-comparisons.md

 <div align="center"><a href="https://xkcd.com/153/" target="_blank"><img src="https://imgs.xkcd.com/comics/cryptography.png"></a></div>

-This is a trick I learned at work.
-(I don't know what it's called, but it reminds me of [the above XKCD comic](https://xkcd.com/153/).)
+I don't know what else to call this, and I didn't come up with it, but it does reminds me of [the above XKCD comic](https://xkcd.com/153/), hence the name.
 It's pretty simple -- when comparing equality against some [scalar](https://softwareengineering.stackexchange.com/questions/238033/what-does-it-mean-when-data-is-scalar) value, *flip the comparators*:

 {% highlight ruby %}
 # Divine